 To enable group-wide autosharing, click on Enable Group Autosharing:

 How to enable autosharing of your own work

-Everyone can manage their own autoshare status, on both RSpace Community and RSpace Enterprise.
+Everyone can manage their own autoshare status, including on RSpace Community.
 However, this feature does not apply to Collaboration groups.

 - Navigate to My RSpace > Profile

 - Under the LabGroups section, you will find information on the groups you are in, and whether you have autoshare enabled for them.
 To turn on autosharing, first click on Enable Autosharing.

 - You can optionally provide a name for the folder your work will be shared into, instead of using the default username.
 For example, you could use your name as a folder name to make it easier for other lab members to identify who the folder belongs to.
 Then click Confirm to enable autoshare.
 Note that if you have a large number of documents, you will receive a notification when the process is complete.

 How to disable autosharing of your own work